 VAST LLC investments are accounted for using the equity method of accounting.
 Results of the VAST LLC foreign subsidiaries and joint venture are reported on a one-month lag basis.
-The activities of the VAST LLC foreign subsidiaries and joint ventures resulted in equity earnings of joint ventures to STRATTEC of approximately \$2.6 million during 2021 and equity loss of joint ventures of \$565,000 during 2020.
-This 2020 equity loss of joint ventures included a \$2 million impairment charge related to its Minda-VAST Access Systems joint venture in India.
-STRATTEC's portion of this impairment charge totaled \$667,000.
+The activities of the VAST LLC foreign subsidiaries and joint ventures resulted in equity earnings of joint ventures to STRATTEC of approximately \$181,000 during 2022 and \$2.6 million during 2021.
+During 2022, capital contributions totaling \$450,000 were made to VAST LLC for purposes of funding operations in Brazil.
+STRATTEC's portion of the capital contribution totaled \$150,000.
 During 2021, capital contributions totaling \$300,000 were made to VAST LLC for purposes of funding operations in Brazil.
 STRATTEC's portion of the capital contributions totaled \$100,000.
-During 2020, no capital contributions were made to VAST LLC.

 ADAC-STRATTEC LLC, a Delaware limited liability company, was formed in fiscal year 2007 to support injection molding and door handle assembly operations in Mexico.
 ADAC-STRATTEC LLC was 51 percent owned by STRATTEC and 49 percent owned by ADAC for all periods presented in this report.
 An additional Mexican entity, ADAC-STRATTEC de Mexico, is wholly owned by ADAC-STRATTEC LLC.
-ADAC-STRATTEC LLC's financial results are consolidated with the financial results of STRATTEC and resulted in increased net income to STRATTEC of approximately \$4.1 million in 2021 and \$1.5 million in 2020.
+ADAC-STRATTEC LLC's financial results are consolidated with the financial results of STRATTEC and resulted in increased net sales and decreased net income to STRATTEC of approximately \$111.8 million and \$100,000, respectively, in 2022 and increased net sales and increased net income to STRATTEC of approximately \$126.2 million and \$4.1 million, respectively, in 2021.
 ADAC Charges ADAC-STRATTEC LLC an engineering, research and design fee as well as a sales fee.
-Such fees are calculated as a percentage of ADAC-STRATTEC LLC net sales, are included in the consolidated results of STRATTEC, and totaled \$8.8 million in 2021 and \$6.9 million in 2020.
-The related outstanding payable balance to ADAC was \$1.9 million and \$658,000 as of June 27, 2021 and June 28, 2020, respectively.
+Such fees are calculated as a percentage of ADAC-STRATTEC LLC net sales, are included in the consolidated results of STRATTEC, and totaled \$7.8 million in 2022 and \$8.8 million in 2021.
+The related outstanding payable balance to ADAC was \$1.9 million as of each of July 3, 2022 and June 27, 2021.
 Additionally, ADAC-STRATTEC LLC sells production parts to ADAC.
-Sales to ADAC are included in the consolidated results of STRATTEC and totaled \$11.6 million in 2021 and \$10.2 million in 2020.
-The related outstanding receivable balance from ADAC was \$1.5 million and \$1.0 million as of June 27, 2021 and June 28, 2020, respectively.
+Sales to ADAC are included in the consolidated results of STRATTEC and totaled \$9.1 million in 2022 and \$11.6 million in 2021.
+The related outstanding receivable balance from ADAC was \$1.6 million and \$1.5 million as of July 3, 2022 and June 27, 2021, respectively.

-STRATTEC POWER ACCESS LLC ("SPA") was formed in fiscal year 2009 to supply the North American portion of the power sliding door, lift gate and deck lid system access control products which were acquired from Delphi Corporation.
+STRATTEC POWER ACCESS LLC ("SPA") was formed in fiscal year 2009 to supply the North American portion of the power sliding door, lift gate, tail gate and deck lid system access control products which were acquired from Delphi Corporation.
 SPA was 80 percent owned by STRATTEC and 20 percent owned by WITTE for all periods presented in this report.
 An additional Mexican entity, STRATTEC POWER ACCESS de Mexico, is wholly owned by SPA.
-The financial results of SPA are consolidated with the financial results of STRATTEC and resulted in increased net income to STRATTEC of approximately \$6.4 million in 2021 and reduced net income to STRATTEC of approximately \$1.3 million in 2020.
+The financial results of SPA are consolidated with the financial results of STRATTEC and resulted in increased net sales and increased net income to STRATTEC of approximately \$95.7 million and \$5.3 million, respectively, in 2022 and \$95.2 million and \$6.4 million, respectively, in 2021.

-See further discussion under Equity Earnings (Loss) of Joint Ventures included in Notes to Financial Statements herein.
+See further discussion under Equity Earnings of Joint Ventures included in Notes to Financial Statements herein.

-EQUITY EARNINGS (LOSS) OF JOINT VENTURES
+EQUITY EARNINGS OF JOINT VENTURES

 As discussed above under the note Investment in Joint Ventures and Majority Owned Subsidiaries, we hold a one-third ownership interest in VAST LLC, for which we exercise significant influence but do not control and VAST LLC is not a variable interest entity of STRATTEC.
 Our investment in VAST LLC is accounted for using the equity method.
 The results of the VAST LLC foreign subsidiaries and joint venture are reported on a one-month lag basis.
-The following are summarized statements of operations and summarized balance sheet data for VAST LLC (thousands of dollars):